microsoft/vscode-docs/docs/python/tutorial-django.md

     > **Note**: On Windows, if your default terminal type is PowerShell, you may see an error that it cannot run activate.ps1 because running scripts is disabled on the system.
 The error provides a link for information on how to allow scripts.
 Otherwise, use **Terminal: Select Default Shell** to set "Command Prompt" or "Git Bash" as your default instead.

-1. The selected environment appears on the left side of the VS Code status bar, and notice the "(venv)" indicator that tells you that you're using a virtual environment:
+1. The selected environment appears on the left side of the VS Code status bar, and notices the "(venv)" indicator that tells you that you're using a virtual environment:

     ![Django tutorial: selected environment showing in the VS Code status bar](images/shared/environment-in-status-bar.png)